pmolodo/ies_angleScale/UsdLux-IESAngleScale-FindingsAndQuestions.md

 ## Alternative Formulas

-Here are 3 proposals for alternative formulas:
+Given that bot the RenderMan and Karma formulas have significant drawbacks, here are 3 proposals for alternative formulas:

 ### A. Bimodal - Scaling Origin at 0° for angleScale > 0, 180° for angleScale < 0

 This would allow us to support behavior "similar" to either of the current Karma or RenderMan formulas, without having to add any new attributes.

-**Formula:**
+**Mathematical Description:**
 $$
 \theta_{ies} =
 \begin{dcases}
     \frac{\theta_{light}}{angleScale},
-        & \text{if} \quad angleScale \geq 0 \\
+        & \text{if} \quad angleScale > 0 \\
     \frac{\theta_{light} - \pi}{-angleScale} + \pi,
         & \text{if} \quad angleScale < 0   \\
 \end{dcases}
 $$

 Pros:
-- work "intuitively" with lights aimed either up OR down
+- Works "intuitively" with lights aimed either up OR down
-- requires no additional attributes
+- Requires no additional attributes
-- provides a backwards-compatible mapping for either RenderMan or Karma
+- Provides a backwards-compatible mapping for either RenderMan or Karma

 Cons:
 - Doesn't work "intuitively" with ALL lights (ie, lights aimed to the side)